laur89/docker-borg-mysql-backup/README.md

       mysql env variables are only required if you intend to back up databases

-    HOST_NAME               hostname to include in the borg archive name REMOTE                  remote connection - user & host; eg for rsync.net it'd be something like '12345@ch-s010.rsync.net'
+    HOST_ID                 host identifier to include in the borg archive name REMOTE                  remote connection - user & host; eg for rsync.net it'd be something like '12345@ch-s010.rsync.net'
                             optional - can be omitted when only backing up to local